HMS-Core/huawei-account-demo/Account_Demo_AndroidStudio_QuickStart/README.md

 ## Introduction
-Android sample code encapsulates APIs of the HUAWEI Account Kit server.
+Android QuickStart sample code encapsulates APIs of the HUAWEI Account Kit server.
 It provides sample program for your reference or usage.
 The following describes of Android sample code.

 accountsample:    Sample code packages.
 This package  contains code that implements Sign, SilentSignIn, and CancelAuthorization.